Dekrate/PO-L12/lesson-4/README.md

-In Rectangle.java there is a method duplicateAndCreateNewRectangle() which is created to show example of immutability.
+clone() is an example of immutability.